TD fixed-rate mortgages

 When you apply for a mortgage with TD Canada Trust, you'll need to have some information on hand as well as supporting documents.
 Some of these items include:

 Before you apply for a mortgage, it's also useful to know how much you can afford to borrow.
-TD has its own tool you can use to see how much you can borrow.
+TD has a tool you can use to see how much you can borrow.
 MapleMortgage.ca also has a mortgage affordability calculator you can use to estimate your borrowing capacity.

 About TD Canada Trust